Encoding

 2. Let result be the result of processing an item with item, decoder’s decoder, decoder’s I/O queue, output, and decoder’s error mode.

-3. If result is finished, then:
+3. If result is finished:

 1. Let outputChunk be the result of running serialize I/O queue with decoder and output.